-If you aren’t properly using PPE, you’re at greater risk at being involved in a serious incident.
-That’s what OSHA believes happened in Wheeling, Illinois, last year, when a 37-year-old man died while cleaning a tank at Sunnyside Corp.
+If you aren't properly using PPE, you're at greater risk of being involved in a serious incident.
+That's what OSHA believes happened in Wheeling, Illinois, last year, when a 37-year-old man died while cleaning a tank at Sunnyside Corp.

 According to the Chicago Tribune, the man breathed in methylene chloride vapors and fell to his death.
 OSHA told the news source that the employee was not wearing the proper respiratory equipment for the hazardous material that he was working with.